Chenilles-Network/chenilles-network.github.io/whitepaper.md

      Based on this treasury, the management team will fund the development and maintenant of the Network, and if applicable determine how much of the remaining funds to distribute among token holders.
-     This DAO will then replace MuKn with respect to managing the Network;
+     This DAO will then replace Chenilles LLC with respect to managing the Network;
-     MuKn would be dissolved and governance tokens would be distributed to MuKn shareholders as proportional replacement for their shares.
+     Chenilles LLC would be dissolved and governance tokens would be distributed to Chenilles LLC shareholders as proportional replacement for their shares.
      This would be a usual network governance security token, also to be hosted on an existing blockchain.